judka-uriel/uriel-book/uriel_en.md

 Also, G‑d protects Israel not because of the gender segregation imposed by the Orthodoxes, but rather in spite of it.
-G‑d protects Israel only because the majority, including traditionalist Masorti Jews and even secular ones, observe the commandments without Orthodox stringencies.
+G‑d protects Israel only because the majority, including traditionalist *masortim* and even some secular Jews, observe the commandments without Orthodox stringencies.

 The majority observe traditions not by compulsion, as practiced among